Ethan-CS/DynamicalGraphModel/paper.md

 # Summary

-We provide a codebase that implements an approach to modelling disease that has been studied by several authors (first rigorously defined in [@sharkey:2011], significantly improved in [@kiss:2017]) in answer to an open problem left in [@kiss:2017], among other locations.
+We provide a codebase that implements an approach to modelling disease that has been studied by several authors.
+This approach was described in [@sharkey:2011] and significantly improved in [@kiss:2017] with the introduction of a result reducing the number of equations required to give an exact and deterministic representation of the full system dynamics.
+The provision of our codebase answers an open problem in [@kiss:2017].

-This code heavily extends the procedure described (but not defined algorithmically) in the literature by opening the approach up to any (statically defined) compartmental, whereas the approach has been used only with $SIR$ (susceptible-infected-recovered) models so far.
+This code heavily extends the procedure described in the literature by opening the approach up to any (statically defined) compartmental, whereas the approach has been used only with $SIR$ (susceptible-infected-recovered) models so far.
 Any graph can be defined as the contact network using the Networkx package [@networkx].
 The code generates equations exactly describing